 (vi) Services provided by a licensed residential service agency or licensed home health agency in an individual's own home; or

-(vii) A Certified Adult Residential Environment Program that is certified by the Department of Human Resources under [Article 88A, §140].
+(vii) A Certified Adult Residential Environment Program that is certified by the Department of Human Resources under [Article 88A, §140] Human Services Article, §§6-508—6-513; and 45 CFR § 1397.

 (11)"Authorized prescriber" means an individual who is authorized to prescribe medications under Health Occupations Article, Annotated Code of Maryland.